carlosp420/nymphalidae_diversification/MS.md

-We found that most of the diversification splits were consistently recovered across more than 95% of the trees from the posterior distribution when there was a high ratio of nodes with high posterior probability (Figure 5).
+We found that most of the diversification splits were consistently recovered across more than 95% of the trees from the posterior distribution when there was a high ratio of nodes with high posterior probability (Figure 5; supp. mat.
+14).
 For our data, it would be necessary to obtain a set of trees from the Bayesian run with almost 99% of the nodes with posterior probability higher than 0.95 (almost no phylogenetic uncertainty) in order to obtain most of the diversification splits from the MCC tree on the posterior